tenseg/barnacle/README.md

 # Barnacle

 Barnacle is a Statamic addon that creates and extensible toolbar on the front end of your site.
 Barnacle builds a toolbar using regular Statamic templates/views, which is super flexible, but also means that Barnacle is only useful on sites that are not caching their pages.
 This is a pretty big limitation, keep it in mind and consider alternatives (see the "Credits" section for some ideas).
-Barnacle is primarily intended as a developer tool, though on un-cached sites it can be helpful for site editors and authors.
+Barnacle is primarily intended as a developer tool, though on un-cached sites it can be helpful for site editors and authors as well.

 ## Features